 If you work in law enforcement, you know that having a quality pair of gloves on hand at all times is essential.
 Whether you need to protect your hands from sharp objects or hazardous substances, gloves are an absolute must.
 With the influx of technology into the workplace, from iPads to smartphones and more, there is also an increasing need for gloves to be compatible with touchscreen devices.
 The HWI Hard Knuckle Touch Screen Duty Gloves were built to protect your hands from a host of hazards and also work with all devices in the field.
 I recently took the gloves out into the field to see how they performed.
 I will break down the gloves based off of criteria in three categories: Features, Fit and Function.

-- Touch Tool touchscreen-capable synthetic leather on fingertips
+- Touchscreen-capable synthetic leather on fingertips

 - Clarino synthetic leather palm

 - Ergonomic abrasion-resistant palm reinforcement

 - Moisture-wicking knit material on the back of the hand is durable and flexible

 - Hard knuckle and finger padding design provides excellent protection

 - Neoprene cuff with hook and loop closure provides a snug fit